Hiro710/ChatBoard/README.md

 ## Development environment

-* macOS Sierra
 * Ruby 2.x
-* Ruby on rails5.1
+* Ruby on Rails 5.2.3

 See gemfile for details.

 ## Get Started

-Please download from this repository to any folder
+Please download from this repository to any folder or download zipfile to desktop any place.

     $ git clone https://github.com/Hiro710/ChatBoard.git